askoufis/dotfiles/README.md

 3. Open `nvim`.
 It should install [lazy.nvim] automatically.

-4. Close `nvim`, then re-open it plugins should start being installed
+4. Close `nvim`, then re-open it and open some files to confirm that all plugins are installed correctly

 5. Clone [`tpm`], but not to the usual place: